Learn To Trade Forex • Best Forex Trading Course • AsiaForexMentor

 XM Fees and Commissions

-XM offers commission-free trading on its Micro and Standard accounts, with spreads starting from 1 pip for major currency pairs.
+XM offers commission-free trading on its Micro and Standard accounts, with spreads starting from 1.6 pips for major currency pairs.
 For lower costs, the XM Ultra-Low account offers spreads starting from just 0.6 pips.
 There are no deposit or withdrawal fees, which is a big plus for traders managing multiple transactions.
 However, XM does charge an inactivity fee if no trades are made for over three months, but it's a modest fee of 85 ZAR.
 With competitive spreads, flexible account types, and high leverage of up to 1:1000, XM offers excellent value for both new and experienced traders in South Africa.

 OPEN AN ACCOUNT NOW WITH XM AND GET YOUR WELCOME BONUS